 Under the dispensation of the law, worshipping or praying to God entailed elaborate, burdensome or rigorous rituals and sacrifices.

-But, under the dispensation of grace, prayer is a spiritual exercise or offering to God.
+But under the dispensation of grace, prayer is a spiritual exercise or offering to God.
 It is primarily a spiritual fellowship with God, a heart communion with God.
-Therefore, the believers can pray anytime, anywhere.
+Therefore, the believers can pray at anytime and anywhere.

 The Old Testament saints mostly prayed at specific hours in the Temple or set their faces towards the Temple while praying.
 However, the New Testament believers don’t need to wait until they get to any sacred place or worship centre to pray.
 Neither do they need to pray with their faces set towards any specific direction.

-Beloved, as a born-again believer, you are now under a New and Better Covenant than any saint under the Old Testament law.
+Beloved, as a born-again believer, you are now under a New and Better Covenant than the saints under the Old Testament law.
 You now have a direct and unrestricted access to approach the throne of grace to obtain mercy and find grace to help you in times of need.

-You don’t have to wait until a certain time or until you get to a certain holy place before you can fellowship with God in prayer.
-Prayer is no longer a burdensome religious routine of offering sacrifices to God; it is now a spiritual offering to God.
+You don’t have to wait until a certain time, or until you get to a certain holy place, or until you assume a certain posture or position before you can fellowship with God in prayer.

 What a great shift in prayer!

-Discover more striking differences between the Old Testament prayer and the New Testament prayer in the next piece.
+Discover more striking differences between the Old Testament prayer and the New Testament prayer in the second part of this piece.

 Prayer: My Dear Heavenly Father, thank You for showing me today the new shift in the New Testament prayer.
-Dear Holy Spirit, help and teach me daily to pray as a New Testament believer, in Jesus’ name.
+I am a New Covenant believer and so I refuse to continue to pray with the Old Covenant mindset, in Jesus’ name.
 Amen.